Health Goals for Success

 Think about your deepest desires in terms of your health: what do you picture in your mind when you think about your future healthier version of yourself?

-The goal can be anything from increasing lean muscle mass to healing low back pain to losing weight.
+The goal can be anything from increasing lean muscle mass to healing low back pain to losing weight to increasing energy.

 Let’s work though an example: say you want to lose weight.